top of page

 Ensure that the therapist is licensed and has experience relevant to your needs.
 Look for:

-• Specializations in areas that align with your concerns
+• Specializations: Find out if they specialize in areas that align with your concerns.

-• Experience working with clients from similar faith backgrounds
+• Experience: Look for therapists who have worked with clients from similar faith backgrounds.

 Questions to Ask Potential Therapists